aziz-abdellaoui10/JobCopilot/README.md

   picker.

 **Companies**
+- Three sub-tabs: **🔗 LinkedIn Jobs**, **🏢 Career Pages**, **📋 Job Boards** (Indeed, Glassdoor, Monster, ZipRecruiter, StepStone, TotalJobs, Reed, Adzuna, etc.) — one click ("Scout all three sources") searches all three categories and each posting lands in the tab matching where it actually came from.
-- Scouting searches real company career pages (Lever, Greenhouse, Ashby, Workday, SmartRecruiters, Workable, Personio, Teamtailor, JobVite, Breezy, Recruitee) via a three-tier query (narrow → combined ATS → open-with-exclusions), with aggregators (Indeed, LinkedIn, Glassdoor, etc.) hard-filtered out of every result regardless of tier.
+- Career Pages still uses the strict career-page engine (Lever, Greenhouse, Ashby, Workday, SmartRecruiters, Workable, Personio, Teamtailor, JobVite, Breezy, Recruitee) via a three-tier query (narrow → combined ATS → open-with-exclusions), explicitly excluding LinkedIn/job-board domains so it doesn't just duplicate the other two tabs.
-- "Load more (different job boards)" pulls from the alternate ATS set instead of repeating the same search.
+- "Load more career pages (alt ATS hosts)" pulls from the alternate ATS set.
 "Recompute stack & fit" re-scores everything already scouted with current logic.
-"Remove aggregator-board entries" cleans out anything that slipped in from an earlier version.
+"Clear all scouted entries" wipes the list for a clean restart (also clears your liked/applied history, so it's a deliberate reset, not routine cleanup).
-- Filters: country, minimum fit %, liked-only, hide applied/skipped, level (with a tooltip defining each level), visa-support mentioned.
+- Filters (country, minimum fit %, liked-only, hide applied/skipped, level, visa-support) apply within whichever tab you're viewing.
 - Per-role card: transparent fit % (keyword overlap against your parsed CV skills, shown as matched-skill pills), level, visa-support indicator, a separate "apply advice" % (fit adjusted for visa fit and salary-floor fit, with a hover tooltip explaining why), and a salary line that only shows a JD-stated figure as "stated in posting" — otherwise it falls back to a clearly-labeled AI country-average estimate, or says outright that nothing's available.
-- Apply flow: opening the career page immediately surfaces an "Applied / Skipped" prompt that logs a timestamp; already-decided roles get filtered out of future views.
+- Apply flow: opening the link immediately surfaces an "Applied / Skipped" prompt that logs a timestamp; already-decided roles get filtered out of future views.
 - Optimize CV: LaTeX tailoring restricted to reordering/rewording existing content — never invents skills, titles, dates, or employers — with a "what changed and why" list next to the downloadable `.tex`.